MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 - Translate a text-based PDF document and receive a translated document in Microsoft Word.
 - Translate HTML or plain text files and receive translated HTML or plain text.

+Document Translator does not translate images embedded in a document.
+It will retain them as is.

 ## Key Features
 - Enter account credentials
-- Define a Hub-customized system to use (optional)
-- Define a CUstom Translator-customized system to use (optional)
+- Define a Custom Translator-customized system to use vi its ID (optional)
-- Select the files to translate
+- Select the files to translate.
+You can select multiple files at once.
-- Choose from and to languages.
+- Choose from and any number of to languages.
 Specifying a "From"-language is optional, in that case the system auto-detects the language.
 - Document Translator creates translated files in the same folder as the original, with a name like originalname.language.docx
+- Can be used via command line or graphical user interface

 ## Usage
 Runs on Windows 7 and above.